guilevi/Triggrd/readme.md

 ````
 1. There is a set of example event automations in the *My Example Triggrd Automations* directory in this repository.
 Copy or symlink it into your documents folder if you wish, making sure to remove the word "Example".

+### Migrating from SoundNote

+Triggrd includes a utility to migrate SoundNote soundpacks to the Triggrd format.
+To access it, click on the Triggrd menu on the menu bar and select "Migrate SoundNote soundpack..."

+Note for blind users: The Triggrd menu in menu extras is spoken as "Hammerspoon: Triggrd".
+There seems to be nothing I can do about that for now.

 ## Basic concepts

 * All of your automations will be in a path of your choosing.
 By default, this is `~/documents/My Triggrd Automations`.
 You can change this by modifying the `userAutomationsPath` variable in the spoon's `init.lua`.